Monthly ETF Commentary

 Harvest Global Gold Giants Index ETF

 HGGG invests equally across the world’s 20 largest gold producers, providing leverage to gold price moves and long-term diversification benefits, especially during volatile market cycles.
+The ETF will be reconstituted and rebalanced in November.

-Outlook | Concerns around Fed Independence have increased substantially | Geopolitical noise and sticky inflation keep gold’s safe haven appeal intact | Gold producers offer upside leverage and margin strength.
+Outlook | Concerns around Fed Independence increased but seem to have faded from the headlines | Geopolitical noise and sticky inflation keep gold’s safe haven appeal intact | Gold producers offer upside leverage and margin strength.

 Harvest Travel & Leisure Index ETF